ariadnavigo/cras/README.md

 3/0/3 to do/done/total
 ```

-To set a task list, pass the -s option and the name of the file that will hold
+To set a task list, pass the -n option and the name of the file that will hold
  the list.
 The tasks will be read from standard input, each line being a new
 task.
 Cras stops reading when it reaches EOF.
+The same -n flag allows for
+adding new tasks if the file already exists.

 The -t and -T, followed by the task number, mark the task as done or pending,
 respectively.